dadoonet/soundbeat/README.md

 ### Test

-To test Soundbeat, run the following commands:
+To test Soundbeat, run the following command:

 ```
 make testsuite